Martins6/Martins6/README.md

 I'm a Data Scientist | Machine Learning Engineer.

-🧑‍🎓 I have a BSc in Statistics and I'm a grad student in Computer Science.
+:books: I have a BSc in Statistics and I'm a grad student in Computer Science.

 - 🔭 I’m currently studying **Genetic Programming (GP)**.
 - 📖 I'm fascinated about the following topics: